top of page

 What to Expect During a Divorce in Ontario: A Step-by-Step Guide

 Going through a divorce is one of the most stressful experiences anyone can face.
 If you are considering or beginning the divorce process in Ontario, understanding what lies ahead can help reduce anxiety and empower you to make informed decisions.
-This guide from Ken Wise & Associates walks you through what to expect at each stage.
+This guide walks you through what to expect at each stage.
 Grounds for Divorce in Ontario In Canada, there is only one ground for divorce under the Divorce Act: breakdown of the marriage.
-This can be estab
+This can be established in three ways.
+The m

 bottom of page